 Fee: $50; includes training materials, equipment, certification, and Saturday breakfast, lunch, snacks.

 Capacity: Minimum 4/Maximum 10

-Required For: All leaders, interested registered adults, and girls (age 14+) working with Girl Scout Juniors, Cadettes, Seniors, Ambassadors.
+For all leaders, and interested registered adults working with Girl Scout Juniors, Cadettes, Seniors, Ambassadors.

 This training covers archery safety, equipment, and techniques.
 Upon completion of the course, the learner will be able to teach archery to the girls and check out the necessary equipment at Camp.